Elur3D/Elur.Serialization/README.md

 ## Objectives
 - Provide a simple container, and a base for building simple IoC containers or network message formatters.
-- Provide fast accessors for fields and properties, without boxing when possible.
+- Provide fast accessors for fields and properties, without boxing whenever is possible.
 - Provide different backends:
   - Fast reflection using open delegates.
   - Compiled lambdas using expressions.
   - Code generation using T4 templates or IL weaving when AOT is required.
-- Just provide some useful building blocks.

 ## Status
 - Work in progress.

 ## API

+### Unboxed API

 An IContainer can be used to store or retrieve data for/from an instance.
 A IContainer could be a IoC container, a network message or a JSON file.